Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

-where the algebra structure on the direct sum is given by the choice of an isomorphism $\sO_S(-2^nr(K_S+D))\cong \sO_S$ (\footnote{ The choice of isomorphism does not matter much, since we are not in characteristic $2$. }).
+where the algebra structure on the direct sum is given by the choice of a trivialization $\sO_S(-2^nr(K_S+D))\cong \sO_S$ (\footnote{ The choice of isomorphism does not matter much, since we are not in characteristic $2$. }).
 The direct sum decomposition yields an action of $\mu_{2^{n}}$ on $T$ such that the morphism $\pi$ is the geometric quotient.

 The morphism $\pi$ is \'{e}tale over the regular locus of $S$, and the pushforward $\pi_*\sO_T$ is an $S_2$ $\sO_S$-module.
 Therefore $T$ is normal, and

 It follows from \cite[Corollary 2.43]{kk-singbook} that $(T,\pi^*D)$ is lc.
 It is globally sharply $F$-split since $(S,D)$ is so, by \cite[Lemma 2.5]{BBKW24}.
 We set $E\leq \pi^*D$ be the pullback of the $4A_1$-curves of $(S,D)$.